Sharad Pawar: 1978-1987

 In July 1978, Pawar broke away from the Congress (U) party to form a coalition government with the Janata Party.
 In the process, at the age of 38, he became the youngest Chief Minister of Maharashtra.
 This Progressive Democratic Front (PDF) government was dismissed in February 1980, following Indira Gandhi's return to power.

-In the 1980 elections Congress (I) won the majority in the state assembly, and A.R.
+In the 1980 elections, Congress (I) won the majority in the state assembly, and A.R.
 Antulay took over as chief minister.
-Pawar took over the Presidency of his Indian National Congress (Socialist) Congress (S) party in 1983.
+Pawar took over the Presidency of his own Congress (S) party in 1983.
 For the first time, he won the Lok Sabha election from the Baramati parliamentary constituency in 1984.
-He also won the state assembly election of March 1985 from Baramati and preferred to return to state politics, and resigned his Lok Sabha seat.
-Congress (S), won 54 seats out of 288 in the state assembly, and Pawar became the leader of the opposition of PDF coalition which included the BJP, PWP, and the Janata party.
+He also won the state assembly election of March 1985 from Baramati and preferred to return to state politics, resigning his Lok Sabha seat.
+Congress (S) won 54 seats out of 288 in the state assembly, and Pawar became the leader of the opposition of the Progressive Democratic Front coalition, which included the BJP, PWP, and the Janata party.

 1987–1990

-His return to Congress (I) in 1987 has been cited as a reason for the rise of the Shiv Sena at that time.
-Pawar had stated at the time, "the need to save the Congress Culture in Maharashtra", as his reason for returning to Congress.
-In June 1988, Prime Minister of India and Congress President Rajiv Gandhi decided to induct then Maharashtra Chief Minister Shankarrao Chavan into his Union Cabinet as Finance Minister and Pawar was chosen to replace Chavan as the chief minister.
-Pawar had the task of checking the rise of the Shiv Sena in state politics, which was a potential challenge to the dominance of Congress in the state.
+Pawar's return to Congress (I) in 1987 has been cited as a reason for the rise of the Shiv Sena during that period.
+At the time, Pawar stated that his decision was driven by "the need to save the Congress Culture in Maharashtra".
+In June 1988, Prime Minister of India and Congress President Rajiv Gandhi inducted then Maharashtra Chief Minister Shankarrao Chavan into his Union Cabinet as Finance Minister; Pawar was chosen to replace Chavan as the Chief minister.
+Pawar had the task of checking the rise of the Shiv Sena in state politics, which was a potential challenge to the dominance of the Congress in the state.
 In the 1989 Lok Sabha elections, Congress won 28 seats out of 48 in Maharashtra.
 In the state assembly elections of February 1990, the alliance between the Shiv Sena and the Bharatiya Janata Party posed a stiff challenge to Congress.
 Congress fell short of an absolute majority in the state assembly, winning 141 seats out of 288.
-Pawar was sworn in as chief minister again on 4 March 1990 with the support of 12 independent or unaffiliated members of the legislative assembly (MLAs).
+Pawar was sworn in as chief minister again on 4 March 1990, with the support of 12 independent members of the legislative assembly (MLAs).